Bad-weather fallback

 Step 1

-Choose one indoor anchor, not five maybes
+Choose one indoor place to build around, not five maybes

 A museum, library stop, performance block, or indoor hotel-lounge stop should become the spine of the day.